Hardware Configuration Reference Guide

 Optimal GPUs on which to run the OmniSci Platform include:

 The following configurations are valid for systems using any of these GPUs as the building blocks of your system.
-For production systems, use enterprise-grade cards such as Volta or Pascal.
+For production systems, use Tesla enterprise-grade cards.
 Avoid mixing card types in the same system; use a consistent card model across your environment.

 Primary factors to consider when choosing GPU cards are: